Spen Valley Line: History

 The line was double track throughout with a triangular junction in the Low Moor area to allow trains to access the line west to Halifax.
 The topography of the line was fairly flat with the steepest gradient being a 1 in 100 north of Heckmondwike and the line only required two tunnels.
 The spur between Heckmondwike and Thornhill cut 25 minutes from the journey time between Bradford and Wakefield and also reduced the congestion at Mirfield station.
 The spur line had a twelve-arch viaduct across the River Calder just east of Ravensthorpe Lower station.
-The west facing curve at the northern end of the line was built by the Lancashire & Yorkshire railway in 1893 after an agreement in 1882 with the Great Northern Railway about the sharing of running powers.
-The L&Y used the agreement to prevent the GNR building a line through the Spen Valley which would have duplicated their route.
-The 1882 agreement provided the L&Y with access to GNR lines in the Wakefield and Pudsey areas.
+The west facing curve at the northern end of the line was built by the Lancashire and Yorkshire railway in 1893 after an agreement in 1882 with the Great Northern Railway about the sharing of running powers.
+The L&YR used the agreement to prevent the GNR building a line through the Spen Valley which would have duplicated their route.
+The 1882 agreement provided the L&YR with access to GNR lines in the Wakefield and Pudsey areas.
 The GNR were, in return, afforded the ability to run trains from the and Wakefield areas to Halifax either via or Cleckheaton.

 The line lost its local passenger services in July 1965 and despite Low Moor being on a line that would stay open serving trains between Halifax and Bradford, it too closed completely.
-In the 1980s, the West Riding Transport Museum, had intended to electrify the line between Low Moor and Heckmondwike to 1,500 volt Direct Current.
+In the 1980s, the West Riding Transport Museum, had intended to electrify the line between Low Moor and Heckmondwike to 1,500 volt direct current.
 This was so they could run a newly acquired Class 506 EMU on the line.
 The course of the line is now a cycle and footpath named the Spen Valley Greenway.
 There have been proposals for the railway to re-open to provide a separate service from Bradford to Huddersfield or Wakefield, however, the greenway that occupies the trackbed was dug up by Yorkshire Water in two stages during 2011 when a pipeline was installed.
 This was preferable to crossing roads and other means of communications but has also meant that the prospect of re-opening the line to rail traffic is diminished as the cost of moving the pipeline was estimated at £15 million in 2011.